rsyncOSX/RsyncOSXdocs/content/post/configfiles.md

-title =  "RsyncOSX config files" tags = ["config files"] categories = ["general information"] description = "Where does RsyncOSX stores the various configuration files." lastmod = "2020-10-23"
+title =  "RsyncOSX config files" tags = ["config files"] categories = ["general information"] lastmod = "2020-10-23"
 +++
 RsyncOSX stores its configurations, schedules and log records and user configurations as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The storage of those files is: